- Home

 make billions of credit decisions every year

-Understanding your FICO® Score can help you better understand your credit risk and allow you to more responsibly manage your financial health.
-A good FICO® Score means better financial options for you.
+Understanding your FICO® score can help you better understand your credit risk and allow you to more responsibly manage your financial health.
+Higher scores demonstrate lower credit risks to lenders.

 On Tap Credit Union and Fair Isaac are not credit repair organizations as defined under federal or state law, including the Credit Repair Organizations Act.
 On Tap Credit Union and Fair Isaac do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit record, credit history or credit rating.